findkit/findkit/packages/docs/docs/ui/styling.md

 ## Disabling Shadow DOM

-If you want to use your existing stylesheets when you can just disable the Shadow DOM creation in `FindkitUI` with `shandowDom: false` option:
+If you want to use your existing stylesheets you can just disable the Shadow DOM creation in `FindkitUI` with `shandowDom: false` option:

 ```ts
 import { FindkitUI } from "@findkit/ui";